-Roundworms (Ascarids) are a common intestinal parasitic worm found in many species.
+Roundworms (Ascarids) are a common intestinal parasitic worm.
 There are two species which affect cats, Toxocara cati and Toxascaris leonina.
 Toxocara cati is more commonly found in cats.
-They feed upon the intestinal contents, competing with the host for food.
+Roundworms feed upon the intestinal contents, competing with the host for food.

 Roundworms are around 3 - 5 inches long and spaghetti like in appearance.